Dragon Tree &

 • Description

-This extraordinary evergreen dragon plant is like a mythical creature brought to life right in your own backyard or living room.
-This dragon tree stands tall and can reach a height of 15 feet in its natural habitat and 4 feet if grown indoors, boasting a thick cylindrical trunk adorned with stunning rosettes.
+If grown indoors, it can grow up to 4 feet boasting a thick cylindrical trunk adorned with stunning rosettes.
 These rosettes are no ordinary ones either; they are crowned with magnificent sword-shaped leaves that will make you feel like you've stepped into a mythical kingdom.

-With its show-stopping presence, this dragon tree is sure to be the talk of your garden.
-Plus, it's perfect for those who want to add something truly special to their collection.
+With its show-stopping presence, this dragon blood tree will undoubtedly add to the landscape of your lovely home.
+Plus, this slow-growing plant is perfect for those who want to add something truly special to their collection.

 Watering Needs